-According to 2017 research from the Association of Independent Professionals and the Self Employed, the number of self-employed people in the UK has increased by 47% since 2001, growing to a total of 4.8 million people – that’s 15% of the UK workforce.
+According to The Self-Employed Landscape Report 2022, the number of self-employed people in the UK has hit 4.1 million – that’s over 10% of the UK workforce.
 There’s clearly an appetite for contracting and freelancing in the modern workforce, but what does it take to transition from a permanent role to this more flexible approach?

 Be prepared to leave your permanent role

 The nature of contracting work means that many companies will expect you to be prepared to start work immediately, or at least within a few weeks, from when a contract is confirmed.
 While you don’t necessarily need to be unemployed while you’re looking for contract work, you do need to factor these timeframes into your decision.
 Clients can move very quickly when recruiting for contract talent, and as such may want to meet and interview you as soon as possible.
 There’s also the matter of your notice period and any other obligations you need to see through at your current position of work.
 It’s also important to be prepared for a counter-offer when you resign and decide how you would approach this.

 Re-work your CV